-Today I will take you to Iron Age Tour for a Uplistsikhe Cave Town Tour from Tbilisi.
-“Uplistsikhe” a Georgian word which translates to “Fortress of the Lord” is an ancient, historical Late Bronze Age/Early Iron Age town.
-Uplistsikhe Cave Town has a 3000 years old rich historical and cultural significance from Iron Age to the Late Middle Ages.
-Uplistsikhe was one of the most important political, religious and cultural centers of Georgia built across Old Silk Path ranging from 6th century B.C. to 11th century A.D..
-Uplistsikhe had a population of about 20,000 during its peak of prosperity.
-Also I want to share one of my achievement as a travel blogger with you all.
-I got my first interview published on iTraveleo in the start of year 2018.
+Today I will take you on Iron Age Tour for a Uplistsikhe Cave Town Tour from Tbilisi in Georgia.
+“Uplistsikhe,” a Georgian word that translates to “Fortress of the Lord,” is an ancient, historical Late Bronze Age/Early Iron Age town.
+This ancient Cave Town has a 3000 years old rich historical and cultural significance from Iron Age to the Late Middle Ages.

-Uplistsikhe Cave Town complex can be divided into three parts South(lower), Middle (central) and North (Upper) spread across 8 hectares of land.
-Most of the structures are constructed through under-ground tunnels, alleys, rock cut steps which also meets at the river flowing behind.
-These tunnels and alleys served as escape route during invasions.
+Uplistsikhe Cave Town complex can be divided into three parts, South(lower), Middle (central), and North (Upper) spread across 8 hectares of land.
+Most structures are constructed through underground tunnels, alleys, and rock-cut steps, which also meet at the river flowing behind.
+These tunnels and passages served as an escape route during invasions.

-Uplistsikhe Cave Town depicts unique combinations of cultures from Anatolia and Iran.
-This rock cut city have the co-existence of Pagan and Christian architecture.
-The major part of caves are not having many decorations, but there are remains of bakery, prison, cellars, sacrificial altars, few carved ceilings, amphitheater all connected through rock-cut steps and tunnels.
+This historical town depicts unique combinations of cultures from Anatolia and Iran.
+This rock-cut city has the co-existence of Pagan and Christian architecture.
+The central part of the caves do not have many decorations.
+Still, there are remains of the bakery, prison, cellars, sacrificial altars, a few carved ceilings, and amphitheater all connected through rock-cut steps and tunnels.

-During Archaeological excavations, numerous artifacts like gold, silver & bronze jewelry with samples of ceramics and sculptures from different time periods have been found and now are kept in National Museum of Tbilisi.
-Archaeologists have also found many temples and facts of worshipping Goddess Sun before arrival of Christianity.
-At the top of cave town there is Christian Basilica dating from 10th century.
+During Archaeological excavations, numerous artifacts like gold, silver & bronze jewelry with samples of ceramics and sculptures from different periods have been found.
+They are now kept in the National Museum of Tbilisi.

-The rock-cut structure include one large hall with pillars named as Hall of Queen Tamara.
+The rock-cut structure includes one large hall with pillars named as Hall of Queen Tamara.

-Uplistsikhe Cave Town survived 3000 years but was destructed by Mongols in 13th century and some parts were destroyed by natural disasters like 1920’s earthquake.
+Uplistsikhe Cave Town survived 3000 years but was destroyed by Mongols in the 13th century, and some parts were destroyed by natural disasters like the 1920’s earthquake.

 Entrance fee for Uplistsikhe Cave Town – 3 Georgian Lari.